Call Us Today - It's Free! Text Us

 • Remember that you do not have to consent to a search of your property under the Fourth Amendment.
 During your arrest, you may be subjected to a pat-down of your clothing to ensure you do not have a weapon.
 Be aware that stating that you do not consent to a search of your property does not guarantee that this search will not take place, but making your objections known before the search takes place can preserve your rights in later proceedings.

-• Hire an experienced Colorado Springs criminal defense attorney to provide further guidance and assistance as you navigate the criminal procedure.
+• Hire an experienced criminal defense attorney in Colorado Springs to provide further guidance and assistance as you navigate the criminal procedure.

 We offer experienced representation of clients who are facing the following criminal charges: